 Our Country was Blessed.
-We had defeated our vicious enemies who had been relentless in their pursuit of power.
-They wanted to rule the world, and if they had been successful our country and way of life would not have survived.
+We had defeated our vicious enemies who had been relentless in their pursuit of power; they wanted to rule the world, and if they had succeeded our country and way of life as we know it would not have survived.

 Instead, when the war ended in 1945, we emerged free, powerful, and "One nation under God."
 When it was announced on the radio, church bells rang, car horns blew, and people stopped their cars and danced in the streets.

 Churches were filled with thanksgiving services, and our Christian nation was filled with patriotism.
 When our National Anthem was played, or the "Pledge of Allegiance recited, all would stand, men, removed their hats, and everyone placed their hands over their hearts.

 Satan had been dealt a severe blow and the years that followed (the 1950s) were filled with prosperity and blessings.

 However, Satan and his demons never cease in their attack on God's people and will do anything within their power to make life miserable.

 The following false teachings and changes to our laws not only deny God but have contributed to the present crime rate and morality in America.

 Since the removal of prayer, Bible reading, and discipline from our public schools there has been minimal teaching on the principles of love, obedience, and respect for others.

 This has led to a general lack of respect for authority and is responsible for much of the crime and disciplinary problems in America's public schools, and society.